 Since VPNs encrypt all network traffic, they’re ideal for handling sensitive data.
-They help you protect this data from your ISP, apps and websites you use, and even the government or other entities that track your data.
+The leaders of the industry like NordVPN help you protect this data from your ISP, apps and websites you use, and even the government or other entities that track your data.

 2. You’re on public WiFi.

 Say you’re at a local cafe and there’s public WiFi.
 Rather than use this unsecured network, it’s a good idea to use a VPN.
 That way, if you want to access your bank account or complete a purchase online, your information will be encrypted.
 This will make it much more difficult for hackers to intercept your data, let alone be able to read it.

 If your workforce is remote, then it’s a good idea to invest in a VPN.
 That way, employees can securely connect to your network and look at sensitive or confidential data on their own devices, no matter how far they are from the office.